Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

 ![Blog - authenticated user](documentation/images/blog-signedin.png)

-The blog page available to signed-in users.
+The blog page available to authenticated users.
 It offers the additional feature of writing a new post through the page-top button.

 * Post content - General